Mayankheropc/UI-Path_RPA/README.md

 JECRC BOTATHONE 2.0 COMPETETION in colabration with UI PATH

+BOTATHON 2.0 is an initiative by JECRC University aimed at providing students with a platform to create interesting BOTS using Robotics Process Automation (RPA) Technologies which can be used to resolve peculiar problems of the academia domain, for day-to-day tasks, that involve lots of repetitive and laborious work; thereby freeing the human resources for better productivity and intellectual tasks.

 this is a bot making competetion organised by JECRC university, Jaipur it is a 3 day competetion starting from 11 march 2022 to 13 march 2022 there were total 150+ teams from all over India and a unique task is assigned to every team and then the bot will be tested and then the jury will decide the result.